 - A needle is guided into the osteoarthritic facet joint

 - Corticosteroid and anesthetic medications are injected into the joint

 Only a very tiny needle mark is made during the quick 15-30 minute procedure.
 Symptom relief occurs very quickly, if not immediately.
 Patients return home shortly after their procedure and can return to work and normal activities the day after.

 What Condition Does a Facet Joint Injection Treat?

 Osteoarthritis is a chronic disease that destroys joint soft tissue and cartilage.
 Vertebral osteoarthritis is especially problematic because the spine is the body’s main support structure.
 Vertebral osteoarthritis occurs in the facet joints and may cause:

 - Decreased range of motion

 These symptoms may be experienced in the spine and/or extremities.
 Receiving an accurate diagnosis is the first step toward symptom relief.
-Orthopaedic Institute of Central Jersey (OIO) board-certified and fellowship-trained spine specialists Dr. Nathan Holtzberg and Dr. Peter Rienzo are
+Orthopaedic Institute of Central Jersey (OICJ) board-certified and fellowship-trained spine specialists Dr. Nathan Holtzberg and Dr. Peter Rienzo are